 Chase Freedom®: Access to a Special Option 5% Category

 How it works: The Chase Freedom® card offers 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 This translates to a maximum return of $75 per quarter on the 5% bonus category.
 You earn an unlimited 1% cash back on all other purchases outside of the bonus categories.
 You can also earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.

 The 5% category changes every quarter.

 Another area where the Chase Freedom shines is in how it allows customers to redeem their rewards.
 The cash you’ve earned converts into Ultimate Rewards points.
 Every $1 equals 100 points.
-You only need to have earned $20 (or 2,000 points) in order to redeem your reward.
 You can easily use the cash and apply it to your monthly statement.
 Or you can convert them into points and use them on travel, gift cards, merchandise, and other services through the Chase Freedom® rewards dashboard.

 They make it super simple to redeem points on the go through the Chase Freedom® Mobile app.
 While you’re shopping, you can pick the merchant from the list on of eligible merchants on your app (popular ones include Nike, Regal Cinemas, Lowe’s, Starbucks and Best Buy).
 Then tell the app how much cash you want to use.
 You’ll get a custom e-gift card that you can present at checkout to pay for your purchases.